WRECK-d/wreckd-website/content/FAQ/index.md

 ### Why an Inc.?
 Chores and admin.
 WREC'kd hosts grassroots activities for its members.
 We collaborate with people and groups doing cool things!

+As an organised group (and not for profit) we can get outside together without some of the traditional restrictions that typically apply with commercially organised events.

 ### What events?
 We exist to bring back the classic 'Martini' events, and for other recreation in the hills!